Jotschi/docker-junit-distribution-test/README.md

 ```
 {
- "baseImageName": "hydra.sky:5000/dockersurefire",
+ "baseImageName": "jotschi/swarmfire",
  "contextImageName": "hydra.sky:5000/testcontext",
  "dockerswarm": "tcp://hydra.sky:2375"
 }
 ```

 * baseImageName - Image which is used during *build* command execution.
 This image will be used as a baseImage for the test context image.
+Default: jotschi/swarmfire
 * contextImageName - Image which will be created during *build* command execution.
 The image will also be pushed and used during the exec phase.
 * dockerswarm - Endpoint of the docker swarm host